Strophox/tetro-tui/README.md

 > There are currently no plans to stray from the minimal design intended.
 It is not easy to justify large rewrites  with not much gain, but Ratatui may be reconsidered.

-### What is the goal of this project?
+### What is the background behind this project?

-> This started as a passion project!
+> **Tetro TUI** started as a passion project from someone who loves programming, minimalistic games and ASCII art.
-> Personal motivation drove me to research this type of simple yet deep game, and put in my best efforts to implement a featureful and customizable form of it that can be played in its full glory on any mere terminal.
+> Personal motivation drove me to research 'Tetr\*slikes':
->
+> Basic versions are simple to code up, yet it can get surprisingly nontrivial when it comes to comprehensive support of modern/advanced/'quality of life' mechanics!
-> The turnout is solid customization, advanced/modern game mechanics, and other technical solutions:
+> In the end I've put in my best effort to implement a most featureful and customizable version that not only remains totally faithful to the [basic idea of the game](<https://github.com/Strophox/falling-tetromino-engine>), but also fulfils the requirement that it should run and look nice in any mere terminal!
-> Basic replay compression, Swappable slots/profiles for settings, interesting game modes that remain close to the original based on a modding system in the [concisely-kept game engine](<https://crates.io/crates/falling-tetromino-engine>).
+> Enjoy :-). --Strophox

 ## License